CartoDB/documentation/app/content/carto-user-manual/maps/sql-analyses.md

 ### K-Means Clustering

-This analysis uses the [`ST_CLUSTERKMEANS`](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/clustering/#st_clusterkmeans) function from the CARTO Analytics Toolbox for BigQuery, taking a set of points and finding a defined number of clusters based on the k-means algorithim.
+This analysis uses the [`ST_CLUSTERKMEANS`](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/clustering/#st_clusterkmeans) function from the CARTO Analytics Toolbox for BigQuery, or the [`ST_ClusterKMeans()`](https://postgis.net/docs/ST_ClusterKMeans.html) in PostGIS, taking a set of points and finding a defined number of clusters based on the k-means algorithim.
 It generates a `cluster_no` column that indicates the cluster that each point belongs to.

 ![](/img/cloud-native-workspace/maps/k_means_clustering.png)